gumaerc-testorg/15.071-spring-2017/content/pages/an-introduction-to-analytics/assignment-1/_index.md

 ## Problem 1.1 - Loading the Data

-Read the dataset [mvtWeek1 (CSV)](./resolveuid/123f9aa4885b259db7f3aef5153835de) into R, using the read.csv function, and call the data frame "mvt".
+Read the dataset {{% resource_link "123f9aa4-885b-259d-b7f3-aef5153835de" "mvtWeek1 (CSV)" %}} into R, using the read.csv function, and call the data frame "mvt".
 Remember to navigate to the directory on your computer containing the file mvtWeek1.csv first.
 It may take a few minutes to read in the data, since it is pretty large.
 Then, use the str and summary functions to answer the following questions.

 How many rows of data (observations) are in this dataset?